 Eduardo Briceño, co-founder and CEO of Mindset Works, gives a Tedx Talk about persistence, resilience and a growth mindset

-Filed under: Featured, K-12 Challenges, Interventions, K-12 Programs, Program innovation, Reporting & Analysis · Tags: Collaborative for Academic, Common Core, Paul Tough, Social, Social and Emotional Learning, Student Health
+Filed under: Common Core, Featured, K-12 Programs, K-12 Reform, Program innovation, Reporting & Analysis · Tags: Collaborative for Academic, Paul Tough, Social, Social and Emotional Learning, Student Health